#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-The best source of info is the seed envelope your garden-to-be came in.
-It's key to successfully growing spring flowers, fruits, and vegetables — indoors or outdoors.
-Requirements vary from one type of flower, fruit, or veggie plant to the next.
-Certain seeds should only be sown indoors, and your seed package will tell you that, too.
-For more details, check out how to plant seeds.
+Read your seed packet for info on proper depth, spacing, and how many seeds to sow per hole when planting spring flowers, fruits, and vegetables — indoors or outdoors.
+Requirements vary from one type of plant to the next.
+Some seeds should only be sown indoors, and your seed package will tell you that, too.
+You'll be a pro at planting seeds in no time.

 Do I have to harden off my seedlings before planting them outside?